Snuzzn/AirBrB/TESTING.md

 Please note we assume that a `yarn reset` is run before testing.
 To test, please run `yarn test` in the `frontend` folder.

 After the component testing completes, Cypress will automatically open a window to run the first happy path and, when that completes and closes, Cypress will open a new window to run the second path.
 The second path assumes the first path has been run to completion (to take advantage of the first path's listings in the database).

+We have set 'trashAssetsBeforeRun' to `false` in Cypress' config file, so a video of each path will be saved to `cypress/integration/videos`.

 ### Path 1: Registering, creating a listing, publishing, booking, and logging out and in.
 We created a thorough test for the 'happy' path required in the spec.
 This path touched on functionality from the perspective of a guest (by making a booking) and from the perspective of a host (by creating a listing).
 Since we start with a fresh database, we used a `before` function to create a listing (Wayne Manor) that our test path can interact with (via Jar Jar Binks).